OUR MISSION

 Launch of Community Schools at six campuses, strengthening family engagement and mental health supports

 These milestones are possible because of supporters like you.
-By standing Better Together, we’re creating Positive Multigenerational Change—not just diplomas, but thriving futures filled with purpose and possibility.
+With you, we are Better Together, we’re creating Positive Multigenerational Change, and are creating thriving futures filled with purpose and possibility.

 Who We Serve: By the Numbers